For Professionals

 Why do I need to change how I eat in kidney disease stages 3, 4 and 5 (not on dialysis)?

 In kidney disease stages 3, 4 and 5, there is damage to your kidneys that prevents them from working as well as they should to filter waste and extra fluid out of your blood.
 Since your kidneys are not working as well as they did during the earlier stages of kidney disease, your doctor and dietitian may recommend that you follow a specific kidney-friendly food and fluid plan.
-Making changes to the way you eat and the amount of fluids you consume may help you prevent further damage to your kidneys and slow down the progression to kidney failure.
+Making changes to the way you eat and the amount of fluids you drink may help you prevent further damage to your kidneys and slow down the progression to kidney failure.

 How can I eat healthy in